wpmudev/mailchimp-sync/README.md

 ## Update Mailchimp API

-Just run `gulp update`
+Just run `gulp update` in the root folder of the plugin

 ## Notes

-Try not to touch the Mailchimp classes, there's another class that makes all the work: mailchimp-api/mailchimp-api.php
+Try not to touch the Mailchimp classes, there's another class that makes all the work: mailchimp-api/mailchimp-api.php.
+If changes are needed, this is your file.

 This class extends from the main Mailchimp class and overrides several methods but uses WordPress functions instead.